What are the age requirements for Kindergarten?

 Mrs. Campbell is a certified teacher (who is also ICA’s head teacher).
 She received her degree at West Chester University.
 She has been in her position at Immaculate Conception Academy since we opened (8 years ago) Her previous experience includes preschool work at Immaculate Conception and St. Catharine’s.
 She also worked for the BCIU and Governor Mifflin.

-Mrs. Maria Dinnocenti is the full time primary aide.
+Mrs. Maria Dinnocenti is

 Where are the Kindergarten classroom?